 How can fund performance impact my savings?

 Investments are designed to outperform cash saved at the bank over the medium to long term.
-Here’s a comparison of how investments are expected to grow over the long-term against how cash will perform with the current interest rate.
 The earlier you start, the longer your savings have to grow.
 Investing over a long period of time can be great for boosting your wealth and your pension.

 Is there more to a pension than fund performance?